Oenpelli Python Fact File

 Range

-Where do you find the Oenpelli Python?
+Where do you the find the Oenpelli Python?

 Australia is the native home of the oenpelli python.
 They are found exclusively in an area of Arnhem land in the Northern Territory.